 For example, someone searching for “pizza” is unlikely to be interested in pizza restaurants in another city or state and much more likely to be interested in ordering a pizza for delivery from somewhere local.

 This sort of localized intent has been a part of Google’s SERPs for many years.
-It has evolved steadily to the current Google Maps / Google My Business platforms we have today – in addition to Google’s heavily geo-centric organic results in the ‘regular’ SERPs – for many queries.
+It has evolved steadily to the current Google Maps / Google Business Profile platforms we have today – in addition to Google’s heavily geo-centric organic results in the ‘regular’ SERPs – for many queries.

 2020 saw massive shifts in search behavior as quarantining kept people from engaging in many of the activities they have previously enjoyed – including dine-in restaurants, shopping centers, amusement and entertainment hotspots, etc.